Meatless Mondays: The best day of the week.

 A Win for Your Health, the Planet, and Animals

-Simply by choosing vegetarian foods just one day a week, an individual can:
+Simply by choosing meat-free foods just one day a week, an individual can:

 - Do more for the planet than by switching to a totally local diet

-- Reduce his or her carbon footprint by over 8 lbs per day, as much as not driving for two days
+- Reduce his or her carbon footprint by more than eight pounds per day, as much as not driving for two days

 - Save 1/2 a gallon of gasoline per day

-- Reduce his or her saturated fat intake by 15% (per meatless meal)
+- Reduce his or her saturated fat intake by 15 percent (per meatless meal)